treolabs/treocore/README.md

       ```
       * * * * * /usr/bin/php /var/www/my-treocore-project/index.php cron
       ```
-      >**process-treocore** – a unique process ID.
-You should use a different process ID if you have several TreoCORE projects on one server.
 4. Install TreoCore following the installation wizard in web interface.
 Go to http://YOUR_PROJECT/

 ### License